 The major philosophical hallmark of the CSULB College of the Arts (COTA) is an unshakable commitment to teaching theory and skills together - we treat them as an inseparable pair.
 We teach and create at CSULB under the belief that theory without skills or skills without theory both lead to weak art.
 Our students are challenged to hone their academic, analytical and observational minds while stretching and flexing their skills and talent in the studios and rehearsal rooms, on our stages, at the draft boards, on set, or in front of the computer.
 I hope you'll find the information and images you are looking for on our College and Department websites, but if not please give us a call or send us an e-mail.
 There's nothing we enjoy more than talking with students, parents, alumni, patrons and friends about what we do here.

-The College of the Arts (COTA) at CSULB is California's largest and most comprehensive publicly funded school for the arts, with approximately 3,500 undergraduate and graduate majors.
-It includes the School of Art, the Bob Cole Conservatory of Music, the departments of Dance, Design, Film and Electronic Arts, and Theatre Arts,
+The College of the Arts (COTA) at CSULB is California's largest and most comprehensive publicly funded school for the arts, with approximately 4,000 undergraduate and graduate majors.
+It includes the Departments of Art, Dance, Design, Film and Electronic Arts, and Theatre Arts,

 The college features seven different performance venues seating 2,500 patrons, and multiple exhibition spaces offering more than 9,600 sq ft of designated areas for art and design installations and shows.
 These facilities annually house approximately 500 arts and arts-focused events, welcoming more than 150,000 audience members and exhibit visitors to the CSULB campus.

 The Design Department at Cal State Long Beach is recognized as one of the top design schools in the nation, with practical-hands on programs offered in Interior Architectural Design and Industrial Design.
 In 2010, three of our Interior Architectural students were among the five finalists in the F3 Student Furniture Design Competion.
 In 2008 Avery Holleman earned $20,000 and the Chairman's Award, selected by Bill Gates, in Microsoft's Next-Gen PC Design Competition.

 The CSULB Film and Electronic Arts department is one of the strongest undergraduate training programs for undergraduate filmmakers in the nation.
 It is a regular top contributor to the annual CSU Media Festival.

 The Department of Theatre Arts at Cal State Long Beach is large, diverse and extremely active.
 Each year, 10 mainstage productions are presented, along with more than 20 student-produced one act "showcases."
 It is one of two programs in the nation that offers a joint MFA/MBA in Theatre Management.
 The other is Yale.
 California Repertory Company, the professional production arm of the graduate program, performs in the Royal Theatre aboard the Queen Mary, and has been repeatedly honored by local critics for the strength of its dramaturgy and ensembles.